 If you’ve traveled through the western United States, you are probably familiar with its version of Horseshoe Bend, but have you heard of the horseshoe bend that exists in Montenegro?
 Probably not.

 It is a bend in the river which sits in the valley-like landscape above Lake Skadar.
 You will need to rent a car as it is only accessible from two different roads – neither accessible by Montenegro’s public transport services.

 The street is pretty quiet.
 There are several pullovers along the road within a short distance from each other, so you can stop at whichever view you prefer.
 Sometimes, the grass and plants that are overgrown along the path can prevent a complete view, so make sure you find an area with a clear shot.

 Wildlife Spotting At Lake Skadar National Park

 Lake Skadar is the largest freshwater lake In the Balkans and is a critical bird ecosystem in the region.
-So important, in fact, that the lake was inscribed on the World’s List of Wetlands of International Importance by the RAMSAR convention.
+It is so important, in fact, that the lake was inscribed on the World’s List of Wetlands of International Importance by the RAMSAR convention.

 Admire The Art Of Moraca Monastery

 The beautiful Moraca Monastery sits on the bank of the Moraca River in central Montenegro.
-Built in the 13th century, this Monastery is surrounded by a medieval wall, and the complex has two churches, Synod and St Nikola.
+Built in the 13th century, a medieval wall surrounds this Monastery, and the complex has two churches, Synod and St Nikola.